 Impact: We are proud of the achievements of our pupils in History.
 Our pupils fluently apply their skills and knowledge within History and make connections to their existing knowledge and to other curriculum areas.

-At Stanford School we encourage pupils to be curious about the past and the way it affects our lives today.
+At Laceby Stanford Primary Academy we encourage pupils to be curious about the past and the way it affects our lives today.
 We aim to give our pupils a greater understanding of the world they live in and its history, to further develop their understanding of values and attitudes.
 We endeavour to deepen our pupil’s knowledge and understanding of people in other societies, religions, and cultures and countries, as well as their own.
 We teach key skills progressively from Foundation to Y6 so that the pupils are able to find evidence, weigh it up and reach their own conclusions.

 Pupils learn to understand and use specific historical vocabulary called Tier 3 words.
 (Tier 3 words are subject-specific words that are used within a particular subject.
 This is the language of scientists, mathematicians, literary critics etc.) For historians, Tier 3 words could be words such as ‘legacy’, ‘heritage’ etc. Please see our progression of Tier 3 words for more examples.